Arihant-3/CryptoLab/README.md

-# 🔐 CryptoLab
+# 🔐 CryptoLab [Encrypted Notes, Vault & File Storage]

 ```
-✅ **Current Status**

-The *Files Section* is complete.

-Users can:
-- Upload files securely
-- Store encrypted files in GridFS
-- Download them with AES-GCM decryption
-- Verify file integrity
-- Delete files safely

-Next phase -> *UI Revamp / Multi-Page Streamlit layout*.
+✔️ CryptoLab Is a Learning Project

+CryptoLab is built purely for education and demonstration.
+Although it uses strong cryptography (AES-GCM, RSA-2048, bcrypt),
+it is not audited and must not be used to store real secrets.

+If you clone/run this, treat it as a practice cryptography environment,
+not a substitute for real password managers.
 ```

-This repository marks the **starting point** of my cryptography learning journey using Python.
+**CryptoLab** is a **client-side encrypted workspace** built with Python, MongoDB & Streamlit.

+It includes:

+- 🗒️ **Encrypted Notes (AES-GCM)**
+- 🔑 **Password Vault (AES-GCM + Strength Checker)**
+- 📁 **Encrypted File Storage (AES-GCM + GridFS)**
+- 🧬 **Hybrid Crypto Model (RSA + AES DEK)**
+- 🎛️ **Custom UI Navigation (Streamlit multipage)**

+All encryption happens **locally**.

+MongoDB stores **only ciphertext**, never plaintext.

+> I've also included [Notes](assets/build_notes.md), where I documented the key errors and problems I faced throughout the build, along with how I solved them.

+---

+### 📁 Folder
-Currently, it contains a collection of **practice scripts** that explore:
+- **practice/** → current working scripts and test files It contains a collection of **practice scripts** that explore:
 - File hashing
 - AES encryption/decryption
 - RSA key-based encryption
 - Password hashing and verification

-> 🧩 These scripts are part of my ongoing learning.
+> 🧩 These scripts are part of this project.
-> The project will evolve into a structured application as I progress further.

----

-### 📁 Folder
-- **practice/** → current working scripts and test files

----

-### 🎥 Learning Source
-Practiced alongside concepts from a YouTube course on practical cryptography to understand AES, RSA, and hashing fundamentals.

 ---
 ---